Compact Muon Solenoid

 The Compact Muon Solenoid (CMS) experiment is one of two large general-purpose particle physics detectors built on the Large Hadron Collider (LHC) at CERN in Switzerland and France.
 The goal of the CMS experiment is to investigate a wide range of physics, including the search for the Higgs boson, extra dimensions, and particles that could make up dark matter.

 CMS is 21 metres long, 15 m in diameter, and weighs about 14,000 tonnes.
 Over 4,000 people, representing 206 scientific institutes and 47 countries, form the CMS collaboration who built and now operate the detector.
 It is located in a cavern at Cessy in France, just across the border from Geneva.
 In July 2012, along with ATLAS, CMS tentatively discovered the Higgs boson.

 By March 2013 its existence was confirmed.

+Gautier Hamel de Monchenault is the spokesperson for the CMS collaboration since 2024.

 Background

 Recent collider experiments such as the now-dismantled Large Electron-Positron Collider and the newly renovated Large Hadron Collider (LHC) at CERN, as well as the (As of October 2011) recently closed Tevatron at Fermilab have provided remarkable insights into, and precision tests of, the Standard Model of Particle Physics.
 A principal achievement of these experiments (specifically of the LHC) is the discovery of a particle consistent with the Standard Model Higgs boson, the particle resulting from the Higgs mechanism, which provides an explanation for the masses of elementary particles.

 However, there are still many questions that future collider experiments hope to answer.
 These include uncertainties in the mathematical behaviour of the Standard Model at high energies, tests of proposed theories of dark matter (including supersymmetry), and the reasons for the imbalance of matter and antimatter observed in the Universe.